Divya26101993/Implement-and-test-Group-Policies-GPO-s-to-control-user-and-computer-seetings/README.md

 <img width="401" height="454" alt="Image" src="https://github.com/user-attachments/assets/318350a7-a098-4ded-aa25-0dd70afaef7d" />

-Our domain controller acts as the DNS server, with the address 127.0.0.1, which is the loopback address pointing to the domain controller itself.
-Additionally, we have assigned Google's DNS (8.8.8.8) as the alternate DNS server.
+In most configurations, the domain controller’s loopback address 127.0.0.1 is set as the primary DNS server.
+This is because the domain controller also serves as the DNS server for the domain, and internal name resolution relies on this address.
 Click **OK**

 <img width="399" height="455" alt="Image" src="https://github.com/user-attachments/assets/29b3cc33-3834-44a9-bfd3-993dc745508f" />